cristiangarc/donuts-crud-app/README.md

 This CRUD app is an online donut shop.
 There are a number of commands, including reading from a donuts.json file, which contains the donuts for sale, creating donuts that are in stock, deleting donuts, from donuts.json, that are no longer available, and informing the user of successful and unsuccessful commands or actions.

 ### Commands
-Create your own donut with the command:
+Create your own for-sale donut:
 ```
 npm run create donut_name
 ```

-View all of your current donuts with:
+View all of your available donuts:
 ```
 npm run index
 ```